relaycc/xmtp-bridge/README.md

 At this point, you should be able to send an XMTP message to any address corresponding to one of the bridges and then receive a response.

+# Manage It

+You can spin up a local environment with `npm run dev:up`.
+This will start the cache, bridge, and target services.